 NDiv specifies the number of elements per member.
 Analysis nodes are located at the ends of elements and the number of analysis nodes per member equals NDiv + 1.
 NDiv is applied uniformly to all members regardless of the member's length, hence it could result in small elements in some members and long elements in other members.
 Increasing the number of elements per member may increase accuracy, with the trade-off of increased memory usage and computation time.
 We recommend using NDiv > 1 when modeling tapered members.
 CBMod is a flag that specifies whether or not the C-B reduction should be carried out by the module.
 If FALSE, then the full finite-element model is retained and Nmodes is ignored.
 Nmodes sets the number of internal C-B modal DOFs to retain in the C-B reduction.
-Nmodes = 0 corresponds to a Guyan (static) reduction.
-Nmodes is ignored if CBMod is set to FALSE, meaning the full finite-element model is retained by keeping all modes.
+Nmodes = 0 corresponds to a Guyan (static) reduction; retaining all modes corresponds to keeping the full finite-element to CBMod = FALSE.
+Nmodes is ignored if CBMod is set to FALSE.

 JDampings specifies value(s) of damping coefficients as a percentage of critical damping for the retained C-B modes.
-Distinct damping coefficients for each retained mode should be listed on the same line, separated by white space.
-If the number of JDampings is less than the number of retained modes, the last value will be replicated for all the remaining modes.

-For more information on these parameters and guidelines on how to set them, see Sections 5 and 6.
+If the number of JDampings is less than the retained modes, the last value will be replicated for all the remaining modes.
+For more information on these parameters and guidelines on how to set them, see Sections 4 and 5.

-3.3.3 Structure Joints
+2.3.3 Structure Joints

 The finite-element model is based on a substructure composed of joints interconnected by members.
 NJoints is the user-specified number of joints, and determines the number of rows in the subsequent table.
 Because a member connects two joints, NJoints must be greater than or equal to two.
 Each joint listed in the table is identified by a unique integer, JointID; each integer between one and NJoints must be present in the table, but they need not be sequential.
 The (X,Y,Z) coordinate of each joint is specified in the substructure (SS) coordinate system, which coincides with the global inertial-frame coordinate system via JointXss, JointYss, and JointZss, respectively.
-This version of SubDyn does not consider overlap when multiple members meet at a common joint, therefore, it tends to overestimate the total substructure mass.
-Member overlap and node offset calculations will be considered in a future release of SubDyn.
+This version of SubDyn cannot calculate joint overlap when multiple members meet at a common joint; future releases will enable joint overlap and node offset calculations.

 Note for HydroDyn coupling: modeling a fixed-bottom substructure embedded into the seabed (e.g., through piles or suction buckets) requires that the lowest member joint(s) in HydroDyn lie(s) below the water depth.
-Placing a joint at or above the water depth will result in static and dynamic pressure loads being applied at the joint.
+Placing a joint at or above the water depth will result in static and dynamic pressure loads being applied.
 When SubDyn is coupled to FAST, the joints and members need not match between HydroDyn and SubDyn-FAST's mesh-mapping utility handles transfer of motion and loads across meshes in a physically relevant manner (Sprague et al. 2014), but consistency between the joints and members in HydroDyn and SubDyn is advised.

-3.3.4 Base Reaction Joints
+2.3.4 Base Reaction Joints

 SubDyn requires the user to specify the boundary joints.
-NReact should be set equal to the number of joints (defined earlier) at the bottom of the structure (i.e., seabed) that are fully constrained; NReact also determines the number of rows in the subsequent table.
-In SubDyn, NReact must be greater than or equal to one.
+NReact should be set equal to the number of joints at the bottom of the structure (i.e., seabed) that are fully constrained; NReact also determines the number of rows in the subsequent table.
 Each joint listed in the table is identified by a unique integer, RJointID, which must correspond to the JointID value found in the STRUCTURE JOINTS table.
-The flags RctTDXss, RctTDYss, RctTDZss, RctRDXss,
+The flags RctTDXss, RctTDYss, RctTDZss, RctRDXss, Rc